Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

 ### Scenario: Ask if user want to exit the game when user hits EXIT

-Given the initial interface that has start button and exit button and both works correctly
+Given the initial interface that has exit button which works correctly

 When user hits exit to quit the game.